Retribution (2001 film): Plot

-In January 1802 in Kingston, Jamaica, Hornblower and the other lieutenants of HMS Renown, Buckland, Bush and Kennedy, face a court-martial on the charge of mutiny.
+In January 1802 in Kingston, Jamaica, Hornblower and of HMS Renowns other lieutenants, Buckland, Bush and Kennedy, face a court-martial on the charge of mutiny.
 The tribunal consists of Commodore Pellew, Captain Hammond, and Captain Collins.
 Pellew is very fond of Hornblower, his former subordinate, while Hammond views the lieutenant as an overambitious schemer.

 Events flash back and forth between the circumstances of six months previous (which is also covered by the previous film, Mutiny) and the court-martial.
-After Sawyer's failed attack on the Spanish fort, Buckland wants to admit defeat and sail to Kingston, but Hornblower suggests they launch a bold surprise night assault on the fort by land and then trap the Spanish ships anchored in the bay beneath the fort.
+After Sawyer's failed attack on the Spanish fort, Buckland wants to admit defeat and sail to Kingston, but Hornblower suggests they launch a surprise night assault on the fort by land and then trap the Spanish ships anchored in the bay beneath the fort.
 Thirty-three seamen, led by Randall, desert during the night.
 Because the desertion occurred under his command, Buckland tries to salvage his reputation by agreeing to Hornblower's plan.
 The landing force, led by Hornblower, Kennedy, and Bush, discovers the deserters all dead.
 Hornblower concludes they were killed not by the Spanish, but rebelling slaves.

 A slave leader, "Colonel" Francois Lefanu, parlays with Buckland, admitting his men mistook the deserters for Spaniards.
 He demands the British leave Santo Domingo, asserting this is not their fight.
 Due to Buckland's blundering, a firefight begins accidentally.
 The shots alert the Spanish to the British attack.
 The landing party charges the fort, but is pinned down by heavy fire.
 Hornblower discovers a series of tunnels and leads some of the men inside; his quick thinking results in the capture of the fort.
 Using hot shot, the landing party fires the fort's cannons at three fleeing Spanish ships, disabling one.